helalmerchan/FCC-FS-MERN/README.md

-# MERN practice project that used following process
+# MERN-Stack project that used following process and packages

-- Chakra ui
+- chakra-ui
 - react-icons
 - react-router-dom
 - zustand state managment